datacarpentry/OpenRefine-ecology-lesson/_episodes/01-getting-started.md

 - "Experiment with OpenRefine’s user interface."
 - "Locate helpful resources to learn more about OpenRefine."
 keypoints:
-- "OpenRefine is a powerful, free and open source tool that can be used for data cleaning."
+- OpenRefine is a powerful, free and open source tool for working with messy data
+- OpenRefine works best with data in a simple tabular format
+- OpenRefine can help you split data up into more granular parts
+- OpenRefine can help you match local data up to other data sets
-- "OpenRefine will automatically track any steps you take in working with your data."
+- OpenRefine will automatically track any steps you take in working with your data
+- OpenRefine can help you enhance a data set with data from other sources

 ---

 # Lesson